Konamiman/Nestor80/docs/LanguageReference.md

   ;Some code
 ```

+💡 If the `--unknown-symbols-external` argument is passed to Nestor80 then any symbol that is still unknown at the end of pass 2 will be implicitly considered an external symbol reference.

 ### Named constants

 A _named constant_ (or just "constant") is a symbol that represents a numeric value and can be used in expressions.
 There are two types of constants: fixed and redefinible.
 The value of a _fixed_ constant can't be altered, while the value of a _redefinible_ constant can, by using a new constant definition instruction with the same constant name.